andreashandel/MADAcourse/myresources/Notes_ToDo_Thoughts.md

 Most general comments/thoughts are in the Notes and Thoughts document in the off-line course folder.

 # ToDo

 * Can we change color scheme to something less stark/dark?
+And could we have a light and dark scheme?
 * Can one make the images larger, they are at times hard to see/read.
+* Switch most of the bold text blocks to callouts/divs (currently note/emphasis/warning)

 --